sigsum/sigsum-go/doc/tools.md

-If the log(s) used are configured to apply domain-based rate limiting (as publicly accessible logs are expected to do), the `--token-key` option must be used to specify the private key used for signing a submit token, and the `--token-domain` option specifies the domain (without the special "_sigsum_v1" label) where the corresponding public key is registered.
+If the log(s) used are configured to apply domain-based rate limiting (as publicly accessible logs are expected to do), the `--token-signing-key` option must be used to specify the private key used for signing a submit token, and the `--token-domain` option specifies the domain (without the special "_sigsum_v1" label) where the corresponding public key is registered.
 An appropriate "sigsum-token:"